Lafcadia/Lafcadia/README.md

 In 2020-2021, due to some personal issues, I quit the Internet.

-In 2022, I rebuilt the blog, and the domain is still used today.
-I met [Fgaoxing](https://www.yt-blog.top/) online.
+In 2022, I rebuilt the blog.
+I met [Fgaoxing](https://www.yt-blog.top/) for the first time online.
 I joined [TongStarGe](https://github.com/tongstarge), which has sadly stopped operating, established [Team OblivionOcean](https://github.com/OblivionOcean/) and became the president of the team.

 In September 2023, I entered [Hangzhou Foreign Languages School](http://www.chinahw.net/html_en/template/english.html).
 I also won the second prize in the VEX Robot Asia Open with the HFLS team.